High Line: Impact

 Since its opening, the High Line has become one of the most popular visitors attractions in New York City.
 By September 2014, the park had nearly five million visitors annually, and in 2019, it had eight million visitors per year.
 Most of these visits came from tourists; a 2019 study found that tourists made up four-fifths of the High Line's total visitor count.
 Residents quoted in The New York Times stated that the park has become a "tourist-clogged catwalk" since it opened, and one critic called it a "tourist-clogged cattle chute".
+The New York Times called the High Line "one of the best-known naturalistic gardens anywhere" upon the park's 15th anniversary in 2024.

 Gentrification and development

 The recycling of the rail line into an urban park and tourist attraction has revitalized Chelsea, which was "gritty" and in generally poor condition during the late twentieth century.
 It has also spurred real-estate development in the neighborhoods along the line.
 According to mayor Bloomberg, by 2009 more than 30 projects were planned or under construction nearby, and by 2016 more than 11 projects were under construction.
 It has also helped raise the value of properties directly adjacent to the High Line by an average of 10 percent over properties a few blocks away.
 At least 20 properties abutting the High Line have sold for at least $10 million since the park's opening in 2009, with an apartment in a building directly adjacent to the park selling for an average of $6 million.
 Apartments located near Phase 1 of the High Line are, on average, more than twice as costly as those between Seventh and Eighth Avenues (two blocks east).
 In August 2016, the park continued to increase real-estate values along it in an example of the halo effect.

 Residents who have bought apartments next to the High Line adapted to its presence in various ways, but most responses were positive.
 However, many established businesses in west Chelsea have closed due to loss of their neighborhood customer base or rent increases.
-Chelsea has significant minority communities, many of whom live in two large public housing developments.
+Among the businesses that have closed are gas stations and auto-repair stores, as well as a parochial school.
+Chelsea has significant racial-minority communities, many of whom live in two large public housing developments.
 In a 2017 interview, Friends of the High Line co-founder Robert Hammond said that he "failed" the community; the High Line did not fulfill its original purpose of serving the surrounding neighborhood, which had become demographically divided around the park.

 Due to the High Line's popularity, several museums were proposed or built along its path.
 The Dia Art Foundation considered (but rejected) a proposal to build a museum at the Gansevoort Street terminus.
 On that site, the Whitney Museum has built a new home for its collection of American art.
 The building, designed by Renzo Piano, opened on May 1, 2015.